ro-savage/NWA-CodeStyleGuide/README.md

 **TDD:** Test can be written before or after.
 Whatever works for you.

 ## Pull Requests / Git Flow
 We are using Git Flow.
 All changes should be in a branch.
 All changes should be code reviewed and approved.
-All code should have been reviewed.
-A comment made and pass automated unit testing.
+All code should have been back merged with develop, reviewed, comments made by reviewer and passed automated unit testing *before* the PR is merged.
 * **Before release** end-to-end tests not required.
 * **Minor changes** don't require end-to-end tests.
 * **Major changes** should be run through end-to-end.